ryan-moeller/kernel-nbd-client/README.md

 # make SRCTOP=/path/to/my/freebsd
 ```

-To build for a debug kernel with WITNESS and INVARIANTS:
+Build for a debug kernel with WITNESS and INVARIANTS:

 ```
 # make DEBUG_FLAGS="-g -O0 -DWITNESS -DINVARIANTS"